citadel-tech/coinswap/docs/docker.md

 ## Architecture

-This is an overview fro the docker stack with default settings for all nodes:
+This is an overview for the docker stack with default settings for all nodes:

 ```mermaid
 graph TD